Leg Length Discrepancy and Short Right Leg Syndrome

 With the Pendulum Effect on the short right leg, there is a momentary hesitation before planting the right foot with each and every step.
 Footfall is uneven…solid on the left and hesitant or lighter on the right.
 The right hip is ever so slightly forced to tense and hang on while the foot searches for the ground rather than confidently plant.
 In the course of time, the hip becomes rigid from the strain.
 The right Adductor Magnus tightens.
 It is clearly evident the right Adductors are consistently tighter than the left when stretching.
 Rotation of the Femur in the Acetablum will be restricted.

-Additionally, owing to an elevated left hip and inferior right hip, the spine's foundation at the sacrum is tilted to the right causing a right leaning scoliosis.
+Additionally, owing to an elevated left hip and inferior right hip, the spine's foundation at the sacrum is tilted to the right causing a right leaning pelvic tilt and lumbar scoliosis with right convexity.
 The lumbar vertebrae are not parallel, opening wider to the right and compressed closer together on the left.
 Geometrically forming a slight wedge shape in the disk spacing that applies pressure forcing disks to bulge to the right.
 Mild and rarely catastrophic, nevertheless causing tightness and tenderness in the QL's.
 While in a normal position and not rotated, the right SIJ frequently becomes locked and rigid causing manipulative therapists to attempt joint mobilisation.
 This dysfunction and rigidity contributes to the woodenness through the right hip generally.
 When escalating to more acute levels, pain in the SIJ is noted.
 Ultimately, catastrophic disk bulges may occur.

 Third Cardinal Sign, Assessment for Right Leaning Scoliosis

 With client prone on the table, mild scoliosis is best observed by palpating the ribcage.
 The most common is right leaning scoliosis with convexity to the right through the Thoracic.
-This causes bulging in the right costals and flattens the left.
+Due to years and decades from the spine diverting sideways in the Frontal plane, pressing to the right, the costals bulge to the right and are stretched out and flattened the left.
 A greater degree of muscle development and tightness is present in the right spinal erectors.
 The right shoulder will be elevated over the left.

-Less common is a right leaning pelvic tilt with a scoliosis exhibiting a left convexity through the Thoracic as a result of a double switch back in the region of the lumbo-thoracic junction.
+Less common is a right leaning pelvic tilt with a scoliosis exhibiting a left convexity through the Thoracic as a result of a switch back in the region of the lumbo-thoracic junction.
 Bulging of the left costals and flattened right costals will be evident.
-I find left convexity cases are typically instances of low range SRLS, that is; the spines of individuals with smaller LLD's are more likely to veer either way from the Thoracic than those with a larger difference.
-The larger leg length difference creating a steeper pelvic tilt exerts a stronger right leaning force driving the spine to the right and resulting in more assured cases of right convexity through the Thoracic.
+I find left convexity cases typically are low range LLD.
+The spines of individuals with smaller LLD's and reduced Pelvic tilt are not encouraged as strongly to the right and more likely to veer or flop the other way through the Thoracic.
+A larger LLD creating a steeper pelvic tilt, exerts a stronger right leaning force driving the spine to the right, resulting right convexity through the Thoracic.